RavulapalliSivaprasad/FullStack_Project/README.md

 - Postman for API testing

-Access the API endpoint: http://localhost:8080/api/quote
+Access the API endpoint in Postman : http://localhost:8080/api/quote